[

 Valid photo identification

-We also recommend arriving 15 minutes early on the first day to get settled and ready to start.
+For in-person courses, we recommend arriving 15 minutes early on the first day so you have time to get settled before training starts.

 Help and support

-Ready to book your IWCF Level 4 course?
+Ready to book your IWCF Drilling and Well Control course?

 Choose your preferred course date and submit your details.
 We’ll confirm availability and send through payment and pre-course information before training begins.